SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - Here, a selection of design patterns is covered, using simplified, non-semantic examples to reduce complexity and give a rough idea.

 > **💡 Note**<br>
-> - The examples are not best practices or role models but aim to experiment with the patterns and convey the basic concepts.
+> - The examples neither represent best practices nor role models.
+They only aim to experiment with the patterns in simplified contexts and convey the basic concepts.
 > - More design patterns exist beyond those covered here, and different implementations or class setup strategies may apply.
 > - Most examples are structured for easy exploration using simple, self-contained ABAP classes (i.e. only 1 class pool including local classes instead of multiple global classes) as follows:
 >    - Global class: